bensonarafat/nigeria_states_towns_lgas/README.md

     "name": "Adamawa",
     "capital": "Yola",
     ...
-    ...
 ```

 ### Get Towns in a State
 1. Method: `GET`
 2. Endpoint: `https://nigeria-states-towns-lga.onrender.com/api/{state_code}/towns`
 3. Description: Retrieve a list of towns within a specific state by providing the state_code.
-4. Response: An array of state objects within the specified town.
+4. Response: An array of towns objects within the specified state.

 ### Example